London City Airport

 KLM Royal Dutch Airlines

-London City Airport serves the City of London and is a major business aviation facility in London.
-London City serves mainly the financial district in London and is located on a former Docklands site three miles from Canary Wharf and six miles from the City of London.
+London City Airport serves the London financial district and is a major business aviation facility.
+The airport is located on a former Docklands site three miles from Canary Wharf and six miles from the City of London.
 The only airport actually within London, London City is the fifth-largest airport serving the city and its operations are restricted to STOL (Short Take Off and Landing) aircraft.
 The airport serves over 30 business centres across Europe and North America and a small number of leisure destinations in Europe.
-The airport is currently home to 10 airlines flying to 42 destinations across Europe, as well as a twice daily New York service.
-In 2012 3.2 million passengers were expected to travel through the airport.

 Location of London City Airport, United Kingdom